TheOneKevin/cs444-compiler/README.md

    They were also not complex enough to warrant a place in the AST semantic checker.

 Now we can talk about the parse tree design.
-Our parse tree lives under `lib/parsetree/` and is mainly defined by the `parstree::Node` class.
+Our parse tree lives under `lib/parsetree/` and is mainly defined by the `parsetree::Node` class.
 Some notes about the tree:
 1. The parse tree is untyped, allowing for simpler parser actions.
 This is desirable as Bison is really difficult to debug.
 2. The basic structure of a parse tree is represented by the S-expression `(NodeType child1 ... childN)`.
-However, leaf nodes will contain additional data, and so they are subclassed from `Node`.
+However, leaf nodes will contain additional data, and so they are subclassed from `parsetree::Node`.
-3. Since the parse tree is untyped, it must be validated on-the-fly by the `ParseTreeVisitor` class.
+3. Since the parse tree is untyped, it must be validated on-the-fly by the `parsetree::ParseTreeVisitor` class.
 This visitor class is also responsible for generating the AST.

 ## 3. AST design and diagnostics